chmod command is used to change access permission of files and directories in Linux operating systems.

 $ chmod u+x ping.txt

-- between role and permission is used to remove permission for given role.
+- between role and permission is used to remove permission for the given role.
 In this example we remove users execute permission from file ping.txt

 $ chmod u-x ping.txt